-(5) The amounts shown in this column for each year consist of above-market interest on deferred compensation (in excess of 120% of the Applicable Federal Long-term Rate) and matching contributions under the Company's executive deferral plan.
-Under the plan, executive officers may defer up to 50% of their annual compensation for payment at retirement or at some other employment terminating event.
-Interest on such deferrals is set at 150% of the Moody's Seasoned Corporate Rate.
+(6) The amounts shown in this column for each year consist of above-market interest on deferred compensation (in excess of 120% of the Applicable Federal Long-term Rate) and matching contributions under the Company's executive deferral plan.
+Under the plan, executive officers may defer up to 100% of their annual compensation for payment at retirement or at some other employment terminating event.
+The officers may also defer up to 100% of any cash paid (i) because of the cancellation of outstanding MIP performance shares and Option Plan options, and (ii) under the employment and change in control agreements resulting from a change in control of the Company.
+Interest on such deferrals is set at 150% of the Moody's Seasoned Corporate Bond Rate.
 As part of the plan, the Company provides matching contributions that parallel the contributions made under the Company's 401(k) plan, which is available to all Company employees, equal to one-half of the deferred amount, up to 6% of their annual salary.
 The breakdown of this compensation for each named executive officer is as follows: